DibyojyotiS/BerryRL/readme.md

     pip install -e DRLagents

-To run the experiment, cd into <i> Memory_and_LowResPath\long-term-memory </i> open terminal and run the file "<i>train.py</i>".
+To run the experiment, cd into <i> DDQN-way </i>, open terminal and run the file "<i>train.py</i>".
 Use python3.

 Note:

-1. For files in the folders "<i>DDQN-way</i>" and "<i>Memory_and_LowResPath\long-term-memory\BACKUP</i>".
+1. "<i>Memory_and_LowResPath\long-term-memory\BACKUP</i>".
 They may or may-not run out of the box since the library DRLagetns has evolved through time.
 Some new arguments (and functionalities) have been added and positions of arguments shifted in the init of DDQN class and some class methods.
 The code might require minor changes to run.

+2. You should also install ffmpeg if not already available.

+    conda install -c conda-forge ffmpeg